Motion for Extension of Time Template, Free Download 2026

 What is the difference between a motion for extension and a motion for continuance?

-What happens if I miss a court deadline?
+What happens if you miss a day in court?

 More Free Templates